|Tom Noseworthy, CM, MD, MSc, MPH, FRCPC, FACP, FCAHS

 University of Calgary

 Member: Board of Directors, Executive Committee

-Dr. Noseworthy’s work has been recognized by the Commonwealth, his country, province, university and colleagues.
-In 2005, he was awarded the Alberta Centennial Medal by the Province of Alberta for contributions to health care and policy.
-In that same year, he was also named as one of Alberta’s Top 100 Physicians of the Century by his peers in the Alberta Medical Association and College of Physicians and Surgeons.
-In 2007, he was appointed by the Governor General as Member of the Order of Canada, for contributions to health policy and Medicare, and in 2012, he received the Diamond Jubilee medal marking in recognition of contributions to health care.
-He was the recipient of the 2014 CIHR Barer-Flood Prize in Health Services and Policy Research, and in 2016, the Jill M. Sanders Award of Excellence in Health Technology Assessment from the Canadian Agency for Drugs and Technologies in Health (CADTH).
-In 2017 he was inducted into the Canadian Academy of Health Sciences (CAHS) and honoured by delivering the Cy Frank lecture across Canada.
+In 2005, Dr Noseworthy received the Alberta Centennial Medal and was named as one of Alberta’s Top 100 Physicians of the Century by the Alberta Medical Association and College of Physicians and Surgeons.
+In 2007, Dr Noseworthy was appointed to the Order of Canada, for contributions to health policy and Medicare.
+In 2012, he received the Diamond Jubilee Medal.
+He was chosen from the U of C faculty to give the 2012 Lecture of a Lifetime.
+He received a Certificate of Meritorious Service from the College of Physicians and Surgeons of Alberta for 2012 and he was the recipient of the 2014 Barer-Flood Prize in Health Services and Policy Research (CIHR) and the Jil Sanders Award in Health Technology Assessment (CADTH) in 2016.
+In 2017, Dr Noseworthy was inducted as a Fellow in the Canadian Academy of Health Sciences.